epsi-rns/epsi-rns.github.io/_posts/desktop/2020/2020-10-11-slides-desktop-customization.markdown

 * [LibreOffice Impress Template Contest by the Indonesian Community][template-contest]

+There are also other free templates as well in `lumbung` repository.

+* [Lumbung LibreOffice Indonesia Repository][template-lumbung]

-This is just an example template that you can use freely.
+This candyclone is just an example template that you can use freely.
-With this example you can also learn how to make your own template.
+With this candyclone example you can also learn how to make your own template.
 Your very own template to suit your ecosystem.

 #### Disagreement